MilkyW/201303_Programming-in-C-_MVA/README.md

 **Dynamics:** Instructs the compiler to ignore type checking at compile-time and defers it until runtime; Simplifies interaction with COM interfaces/un-typed, external objects

+## 02-Constructing Complex Types, Object Interfaces and Inheritance

+**Classes and Structs:** defines the template for an object(instance); class(reference) & struct(value), imply memory strategies

+**Structs:** instances of the type are small, is commonly embedded in another type,  logically represent a single value which doesn’t change (immutable), is rarely “boxed”; have performance benefits in computational intensive applications

+**Classes can optionally be declared as:**

+static - cannot be instantiated, stateless, only a library of activities without the cost of instantiating it

+abstract - incomplete class, cannot be instantiated; must be completed in a derived class

+sealed - cannot be inherited from, all classes can be inherited unless marked as sealed

+partial - one class spread in more than one files

+**Method can optionally be declared as:**

+private - only by this class, by default

+protected - only by this class and its derived classes

+public - by any class

+internal - only in this assembly(solution in VS)

+**Properties:** shorthand get & set instructs the compiler to create an infrastructure(backing variable/store) to manipulate and store the value of the variable; can put access modifier like “private” before get & set

+**Signatures:** defaults can use parameter name to bypass(doesn’t care about order)

+**Events:** the way for the class or object to talk back to the developer(not invoked by the developer), raise an event and handle it; publish and subscribe pattern; EventHandler & EventArgs

+**Object Interfaces and Inheritance:** Interface is a contract promising the implementation and Class implements the functionality.

+**Inheritance:** virtual methods have implementations and can be overridden in derived class

+**Creating Object Instances:** When a class or struct is created, a constructor is called.
+Unless a class is static, the compiler generates a default constructor if not supplied in code.
+Constructors are invoked by using the new keyword.
+Constructors may require parameters.
+More than one constructor can be defined.
+Constructors can be chained together.
+Base class constructors are always called first.

+**Generics:** introduce to the .NET Framework the concept of type parameters; make it possible to design classes an methods that defer type specifications until the class or method is declared; one of the most common situations for using generics is when a strongly-typed collection is required - lists, hash tables, queues, etc.

+**When creating a generic class, consider:** Which type to generalize; What constraints to apply; Whether to create generic base classes; Whether to create generic interfaces.
+Generic methods may also be created within non-generic classes.

+**Boxing/Unboxing:** Boxing is the act of converting a value type to a reference type.
+Unboxing is the reverse, requires a cast.
+Boxing/Unboxing copies the value.
+Boxing is computationally expensive - avoid repetition.
+Generics help avoid these scenarios.